 - Restrict rooted devices: MDM can immediately report devices that have been compromised and block them from accessing company information.

-- Allow only approved apps: Whitelist apps for use on your phones, and prohibit downloading of all other apps.
+- Allow only approved apps: Allowlist apps for use on your phones, and prohibit downloading of all other apps.

 - Force regular backups of files and configurations: Take advantage of cloud backup to store data created and collected on devices.